stanistan/stache/README.md

 Stache will check for partials in the template (recursively) and render the template using clostache.

-In this scenario we are ssuming the template `mytemplate.mustche` exists:
+In this scenario we are assuming the template `mytemplate.mustache` exists:

 ```
 Let's pretend that this was parsed by {{name}}, and this is something from partials.